 At this point in time, many people are as comfortable with the term “inner space” as they are with outer space.
 But most people think of inner space as merely a symbol of a person’s state of mind.
 This is not the case.
 Inner space is actually a real world—a vast reality.
 This in fact is the real universe and outer space is a mirror image of it—a reflection.
 This is the reason we can never quite grasp outer reality.
-Life can’t be truly absorbed, experienced and understood when we only view it from the outside.
+We can’t be truly absorb, experience and understand life when we only view it from the outside.
 That’s why life is so frustrating—and often so frightening—for so many.

 It’s not easy to understand how it’s possible that inner space could in itself be a world—the world.
 The difficulty lies in the limited time/space continuum of our three-dimensional reality.
 We perceive everything we touch, see and experience from a limited perspective.
 Our minds are conditioned to perceive things a certain way and at this juncture, we’re not capable of perceiving life another way.
 But that doesn’t mean our current way is the right way, the only way, or complete way.

 The goal of any spiritual path is to perceive life in a way that goes beyond the outer reflection.
 Our aim is to focus on the new dimensions we discover in inner space.
 In some spiritual disciplines, this may be clearly stated as the intention, and in others it might never be mentioned as such.